 \section{Appendix: Non-GNN-based Graph Generative Models}

 \paragraph{Genetic Algorithm (GA)} The Genetic Algorithm (GA) is a widely used heuristic technique that draws inspiration from natural evolutionary mechanisms.
 It combines mutation and/or crossover perturbing a mating pool to enable exploration in the design space.
-SynNet~\cite{SynNet} utilizes a genetic algorithm on binary fingerprints and subsequently decodes them into synthetic pathways.
+SynNet~\cite{SynNet} utilises a genetic algorithm on binary fingerprints and subsequently decodes them into synthetic pathways.
 GA+D~\cite{GA+D} constitutes a genetic algorithm improved through the incorporation of a neural network (DNN) based discriminator model.

-\paragraph{Bayesian Optimization (BO)~\cite{BO}} Bayesian Optimization (BO) represents a broad category of techniques that constructs a surrogate model for the objective function through the application of Bayesian machine learning methods like Gaussian process (GP) regression.
+\paragraph{Bayesian Optimisation (BO)~\cite{BO}} Bayesian Optimisation (BO) represents a broad category of techniques that constructs a surrogate model for the objective function through the application of Bayesian machine learning methods like Gaussian process (GP) regression.
 It then employs an acquisition function that integrates information from the surrogate model and its associated uncertainty to determine optimal sampling points.
-GPBO~\cite{GPBO} optimizes the GP acquisition function with Graph GA methods in an inner loop.
+GPBO~\cite{GPBO} optimises the GP acquisition function with Graph GA methods in an inner loop.

-\paragraph{Variational Autoencoders (VAEs)~\cite{VAE}} Variational Autoencoders (VAEs) belong to a category of generative techniques that focus on maximizing a lower bound of the likelihood, known as the evidence lower bound (ELBO), as opposed to directly estimating the likelihood itself.
-A VAE typically learns to map molecules to and from real space to enable the indirect optimization of molecules by numerically optimizing latent vectors.
+\paragraph{Variational Autoencoders (VAEs)~\cite{VAE}} Variational Autoencoders (VAEs) belong to a category of generative techniques that focus on maximising a lower bound of the likelihood, known as the evidence lower bound (ELBO), as opposed to directly estimating the likelihood itself.
+A VAE typically learns to map molecules to and from real space to enable the indirect optimisation of molecules by numerically optimising latent vectors.
 SMILES-VAE~\cite{SMILES-VAE} uses a VAE to model molecules represented as SMILES strings.

-\paragraph{Monte-Carlo Tree Search (MCTS)} Monte-Carlo Tree Search (MCTS) conducts a localized and stochastic exploration of each branch originating from the present state, which could be a molecule or an incomplete molecule.
+\paragraph{Monte-Carlo Tree Search (MCTS)} Monte-Carlo Tree Search (MCTS) conducts a localised and stochastic exploration of each branch originating from the present state, which could be a molecule or an incomplete molecule.
 It then identifies the most promising branches, which usually exhibit the highest property scores, to be considered for the subsequent iteration.
 Graph-MCTS~\cite{Graph-MCTS} is an MCTS algorithm based on atom-level searching over molecular graphs.

 \paragraph{Hill Climbing (HC)} Hill Climbing (HC) is an iterative learning method that incorporates the generated high-scored molecules into the training data and fine-tunes the generative model for each iteration.
 SMILES-LSTM~\cite{dataset1} leverages a LSTM to learn the molecular distribution represented in SMILES strings, and modifies it to a SELFIES version.
 DoG-Gen~\cite{DoG-Gen} instead learn the distribution of synthetic pathways as Directed Acyclic Graph (DAGs) with an RNN generator.